megulus/sipulation/README.md

 # sipulation
-Toy app with an utterly ridiculous premise - an excuse to learn TypeScript and Event Sourcing patterns.
+Toy app with an utterly ridiculous premise - a sandbox to learn TypeScript and Event Sourcing patterns.